Walter Irving Scott: After New York

 The main person affected with Scott's newfound fame and praise was Dai Vernon.
 'The Professor' is still considered one of the greatest card manipulators in the history of conjuring.

 The young Vernon often spent a lot of time on the road searching for legendary gamblers and cheaters and originators of new sleights or classic moves.
 He was the one card worker of note not among those for Scott's New York performance.
 Even his friend Eddie McLaughlin, who was there, spoke of Scott's amazing performance.

 In the aftermath of the evening McGuire acted as an intermediary and seems to have taken pleasure in his newfound power over the revered Vernon who wanted an audience with Scott.
 McGuire had spent the last decade trying to circle with some of the top professionals.
 He used his money, and his considerable knowledge, to assist other performers and constantly expand his knowledge of magic and secret sleights.

 However he was never able to get close to two of the best, Dai Vernon or Sam Horowitz.
 So McGuire got close to a magician both men admired, Max Malini, and through clever use of his association with Malini got to Horowitz.
 With his knowledge of Scott, McGuire had leverage and a worth to the top cardmen.
 For months before the June demonstration he had been giving some notes on Scott's work to Cardini.

 In 1931, he released a collection of manuscripts involving aspects of Scott's work which became known as The Phantom of the Card Table.
 Around thirty copies were released selling for as much as $50 each (approx $500 in today's currency).
 Through his drip feeding of notes to Horowitz and Cardini he got Vernon to start calling.
 McGuires replies contained nothing of value and only forced Vernon to keep writing.
 In the correspondence he prodded Vernon and talked up Scott's achievements and skills.
 It was a turnaround that McGuire must have enjoyed, now all the secretive magicians were looking to him for answers.

 As time passed and secrets slowly leaked McGuire's frustration grew with his fading control.
 Vernon had dropped the interest in Scott for a while to find 'the center deal' and in 1932 he released the Twenty Dollar Manuscript that contained a blindfolded poker routine and the Vernon Automatic Second Deal.

-McGuire's plan to gain Vernon's confidence had failed and now he suspected Vernon was spreading information on Scott's work.
-McGuire retaliated with puff pieces in journals and wild stories of his own life.
-He wrote of how fantastic Scott was and assaulted Vernon's credibility and skill level when compared.
-In 1933, however, McGuire stopped his correspondence with Nelson Downs and disappeared from the magic community for unknown reasons.
-With him no longer pushing the legend, Walter Scott passed out of interest as well.